Photo by Ed Yourdon on VisualHunt –

 The program will then give you hundreds of suggestions for keywords along with their search volume.
 These are all potential terms your content can rank for on the SERPs.
 Now, you don’t want to try and rank for the super broad terms with high competition.
 Let’s Google “luxury travel” and see what comes up.

-If you want to rank for this term, you’re going up against Luxury Travel Magazine, Travel + Leisure Magazine, Abercrombie & Kent, and National Geographic.
+If you want to rank for this term, you’re going up against Luxury Travel Magazine, Travel + Leisure Magazine, and Lonely Planet.
 As great as your content is, sadly, you probably won’t outrank these websites in a million years.

 While you want to rank for keywords that are getting decent search volume, don’t reach for the top shelf.
 Try to get a little more specific to what makes your content unique, yet relevant.